amplience/dc-content-managed-pwa-nextjs/README.md

 yarn run sync
 ```

-Your account will now be populated with the relavant Schemas and Content Types ready to use.
+Your account will now be populated with the relavant Content Type Schemas and Content Types ready to use.

 #### Manual import
 You can also manually create your schemas and content types in the Amplience UI if you do not wish to use the Amplience CLI.